 Anigozanthos 'Big Red' has the largest flowers of the red cultivars that we grow.
 This triploid hybrid is the result of crossing a hybrid between Anigozanthos manglesii and a tetraploid hybrid of Anigozanthos flavidus with and hybrid between Anigozanthos rufus and a tetraploid hybrid of Anigozanthos flavidus.
 It was created by Keith Oliver, at Lakkari Native Plant Nursery in Western Australia and first registered as a cultivar in 1983.
 We have grown this showy Kangaroo Paw since 1996.

-The information about Anigozanthos 'Big Red' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Anigozanthos 'Big Red' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.